dariush-griffin/group-membership-clustering/README.md

 user contributions to each forum.

 In this example each forum would correspond to a group and each user would be a member of one or more groups.
-We could use their message post frequency, or thread creation, as a way to create a contribution weight for each group.
+We could use their message post frequency, or thread creation, as a way to create a contribution weight for each member.
 The agglomerative algorithm would then produce clusters of groups, or forums, who had similar members contributing with relative frequency.